Efficient Rate Optimal Regret for Adversarial Contextual MDPs Using Online Function Approximation: Problem Setup: Adversarial Contextual MDP

 \subsection{Assumptions}

 In this setting, without further assumptions, the regret may scale linearly in $TH$.
 We overcome this limitation by imposing the following minimal online function approximation assumptions, which extend similar notions in the CMAB literature (see, e.g.,~\citealp{agarwal2012contextual,foster2018practical,foster2020beyond,foster2021logloss}) to CMDPs.
-We assume an access to realizable function classes $\F$ and $\Fp$ that serve to approximate the rewards and dynamics respectively.
-The realizability assumption means that the true rewards and dynamics are contained in the appropriate function class (more details later).
-To apply these assumptions to our algorithm, we must assume access to online regression oracles.
+We assume access to realizable function classes $\F$ and $\Fp$ that serve to approximate the context-dependent rewards and dynamics respectively.
+Realizability means that the true rewards and dynamics belong to the appropriate function class, and access is via online regression oracles (more details later).